MYXORA · WELLNESS AI · CONCEPT 2026

 DECISION 01

-The companion cannot be customized.
-They can only be earned.
+The companion can't be customized.
+It can only be earned.

 FIRST INSTINCT